Somos, Inc.

-Somos, Inc., is a company that manages registry databases for the telecommunications industry.
-Additionally, since January 1, 2019, the company has been the North American Numbering Plan Administrator, under a contract granted by the Federal Communications Commission.
+Somos, Inc., formerly SMS/800 Inc., is an American corporation that provides telecommunication network managing services.
+Since January 1, 2019, the company has provided the function of the North American Numbering Plan Administrator, under a contract granted by the Federal Communications Commission.

-It was announced at the 2015 Toll-Free User Summit in Orlando, Florida, that the company, formerly known as SMS/800, Inc., would be rebranding under the new name, Somos, Inc.

-On April 4, 2016, the Enhanced SMS/800 platform was launched and made available to Resp Orgs in order to provide additional functionality.
-Somos, Inc., administers the assignment of toll-free telephone numbers in the North American Numbering Plan (NANP) This company has been designated by the Federal Communications Commission (FCC) to administer the Service Management System (SMS) Database for Responsible Organizations (Resp Orgs) and service control points (SCPs), as defined by the Code of Federal Regulations (CFRs) Part 52 Section 101, and stipulated in 800 Service Management System (SMS/800) Functions Tariff - FCC No. 1.
+Somos administers the assignment of toll-free telephone numbers in the North American Numbering Plan (NANP) This company has been designated by the Federal Communications Commission (FCC) to administer the Service Management System (SMS) Database for Responsible Organizations (Resp Orgs) and service control points (SCPs), as defined by the Code of Federal Regulations (CFRs) Part 52 Section 101, and stipulated in 800 Service Management System (SMS/800) Functions Tariff - FCC No. 1.

 Somos operates various web interfaces over a virtual private network for Resp Orgs to register toll-free telephone numbers.
 Somos admits and registers Resp Orgs according to qualification criteria including a required exam.
 It provides training materials and education in the U.S.